freespace/arduino-ADS7825/README.md

         integer is the number of 16 bit integers to follow.
 - `c`:  sends a 16 bit integer, LSB first, of how many integers are currently in the buffer.
+- `oN`:
+- `fN`: turns on/off pin N. Which physical pin this corresponds to depends entirely on `digital_out`.
+Currently it maps to digital pins 49..47 for values 0..7, which is port L on the ATMega1280.

 Commands that do not result in immediate output, such as `s` will output either `OK` or `ERRx` to indicate success or error, followed by `\n`. `x` is an error